micro-community/development/docs/pages/tutorials/authorization.markdown

 ```

 Nice!
 Now we just have to create an account with the `micro auth create account` command:

+Note: Creating new accounts on the platform are billed as "Additional Users" at a monthly fee of $35/month.

 ```sh
 # This command creates an admin account to be used.